 Color presets can and should be adjusted for personal preference.
 Color presets should be created for different editing situations – indoor versus outdoor.
 They should also be exported, saved and reviewed as needed.

-Presets are not cheating when it comes to editing.
 I’ve heard photographers say that they “don’t like Presets” so they don’t use them.
-The reality is, that presets are just a way to save adjustments you almost always make to an image, and apply them with one click.
+The reality is, that presets are just a way to save adjustments you almost always make to an image, and apply them with one click, thus saving time and energy!

 Understanding Lightroom is so beneficial for managing your workflow and your time, but also for managing your sanity.
 When you know and understand a program you’re working with almost every day, there’s no longer room for error (and anxiety!)